(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Eating natural food is the only way to get these minerals.

-Once someone tries to make the process "proprietary" by isolating a single mineral or compound from a plant, then it no longer assimilates the same way in our bodies.
+Also, once someone tries to isolate a single mineral or compound from a plant, making it "proprietary," then it no longer assimilates the same way in our bodies.

-Just like GMO food, hybrid food is the product of taking two different plants and producing offspring that is larger in size and has a better yield, despite sacrificing nutrition.
+Similar to GMO food, hybrid food is the product of taking two different plants and producing offspring that is larger in size and has a better yield, despite sacrificing nutrition.
+Often these plants will have a weak immune system making them more susceptible to insect attacks, hence the rise in pesticide use.

-(The process of hybridization is known as plant grafting.
-Minerals from the soil can't travel the same way past the new joint.
-This produces infertile seeds or sometimes "seedless" fruit)
+(This process of hybridization is known as plant grafting.
+Minerals from the soil can't travel the same way past the new joint, which produces infertile seeds or sometimes "seedless" fruit.
+These wouldn't survive without human intervention and is different from naturally occurring hybrid food via cross-pollination, which maintains its fertility.)

 GMO just means the process is controlled... scientists know exactly has many genes from one species will travel into another species.